JoseDeFreitas/CodewarsLogger/README.md

 This repository is under the [BSD-2-Clause License](LICENSE) to follow [Codewars's Terms of Service](https://www.codewars.com/about/terms-of-service) (that were last updated on October, 2018).
-There's no problem in having your solutions to the code-challenges publicly available.

 If you've read above sections, you know you can customise the program to make it work as you want.
 Keep in mind that **I offer the program as you see in this repository**.
-Any changes you made in your repository are up to you, and I'm not responsible for them.
+Any changes you made in your private repository are up to you, and I'm not responsible for them.
 Be careful on what you change.
 For more related information, please read the ["Privacy" page](https://github.com/JoseDeFreitas/CodewarsGitHubLogger/wiki/Privacy) of the wiki.
 I encourage you to read the whole wiki, too.